asimonov/FCND-Motion-Planning/WRITEUP.md

 We use 3D grid map representation where each grid cell is either occupied or free.
 We also navigate from a cell to a cell of that grid.
-We in this step we need to convert our NED coordinates (which are in meters) to grid indices of the cell we are in.
+So in this step we need to convert our NED coordinates (which are in meters) to grid indices of the cell we are in.

 As the grid cell size is defined to be 1 meter (we